totalspectrum/spin2cpp/doc/basic.md

   function getcnt() as uinteger
   x = getcnt()
 ```
 Returns the current cycle counter.
 This is an unsigned 32 bit value that counts the number of system clocks elapsed since the device was turned on.
-It wraps after approximately 54 seconds.
+It wraps after approximately 54 seconds on propeller 1 and 27 seconds on propeller 2.

 ### GOSUB